Here are 34 major money don’ts — straight from the expert.

 About 4 in 10 adults have no life insurance, according to the industry research group LIMRA.

 Orman says for parents in particular, life insurance is a product you can't afford to go without.
 It provides peace of mind, because it will protect your family if something happens to you and you're suddenly out of the picture.
+Learn more by using our guide on how life insurance plans work.

 And it's cheap: A healthy 40-year-old woman might pay less than $35 a month for a policy with a $500,000 death benefit.
 Orman recommends "level term" life insurance, meaning the premiums never change.